hpc-carpentry/hpc-chapel/episodes/14-parallel-case-study.md

 - "First objective."
 ::::::::::::::::::::::::::::::::::::::::::::::::

-The parallelization of our base solution for the heat transfer equation can be achieved following the ideas of Exercise 2.
-The entire grid of points can be divided and assigned to multiple tasks.
-Each tasks should compute the new temperature of its assigned points, and then we must perform a **_reduction_**, over the whole grid, to update the greatest difference in temperature.
+Here is our plan to task-parallelize the heat transfer equation:

+1. divide the entire grid of points into blocks and assign blocks to individual tasks,
+1. each task should compute the new temperature of its assigned points,
+1. perform a **_reduction_** over the whole grid, to update the greatest temperature difference between `Tnew` and `T`.

 For the reduction of the grid we can simply use the `max reduce` statement, which is already parallelized.
 Now, let's divide the grid into `rowtasks` x `coltasks` sub-grids, and assign each sub-grid to a